csiro-crop-informatics/repset/README.md

 RMarkdown is well integrated in RStudio, but can be written/edited in a text editor of your choice.

 ## Rendering
-The manuscript will be rendered if
-1. `--manuscript` option is used
-2. The pipeline is executed while `manuscript` branch is checked out, either
+The manuscript will be rendered the pipeline is executed while `manuscript` branch is checked out, either
   * locally
   or
   * via `nextflow run -revision manuscript`.